unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ## Reusability across multiple projects

-We now have a rudimental infrastructure for building and running Java projects
+We now have a rudimentary infrastructure for building and running Java projects
 <br>
 What if we want to reuse it?